-Last night, the day before your birthday, a man from the government came to your house.
-He was a representative from the Civilian Conservation Corps (CCC), a new government agency designed to help young, unemployed men.
+Then, the night before your birthday, a man from the government comes to your house.
+He's a representative from the Civilian Conservation Corps (CCC), a new government agency designed to help young, unemployed men.
 The CCC just opened its first camp in a nearby town called Luray, and they are recruiting local men between the ages of 18 and 25.
-The man from the CCC said that you can come work at the camp once you turn 18.
+The man from the CCC says that you can come work there once you turn 18.

-He said there would be three meals a day, and you would get paid \$30 a month.
+He says there will be three meals a day, and you'll get paid \$30 a month.
 However, reserve officers from the Army are in charge of the camp, so the rules are quite strict.
 This changes everything!
 You were all set to embark on a great adventure and now you have to make a choice.
 Will you try to meet your brother in Charleston?
 Or will you go the CCC camp, where the rules are strict, but the food and pay are guaranteed?

-Diding the Dails Despays Riding the Rails Response Vill you ride t the rails to Charleston?
-Or will you go to the CCC camp, where the ru are strict, but the food and pay are guaranteed?
+Riding the Rails Response

+Will you ride the rails to Charleston?
+Or will you go to the CCC camp, where the rules are strict, but the food and pay are guaranteed?

 Write your response to the dilemma in the space below.
 What will you do?
 Why will you do it?